sinch/docs/docs/sms/sms.md

 ### Send SMS

-If you havent already, create a new node app with npm and accept the defaults, and add the request package.
+If you haven't already, create a new node app with npm, accept the defaults, and add the request package.

 ```javascript